cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 2. User supplies a unique name for the bot.
 (Bot name is the same as the standup name)
 3. User adds participants to the standup.
 4. User configures the standup duration. (time when standup begins, time when the standup is closed and shared with with all participants)
 5. User accepts the default standup questions.
+6. User selects dedicated channel as the report delivery method.
+7. User supplies the name of the channel.
+8. The bot is already a member of the dedicated channel, and the report delivery channel is successfully configured.
-6. The bot indiactes to the user that a new standup has been created.
+9. The bot indicates to the user that a new standup has been created.

 Alternative flows:
 2A.
 The bot name is not unique.